kmesh-net/website/content/en/docs/developer/run-ut.md

 type: docs
 ---

-Compiling Kmesh directly in the operating system requires a certain [kernel version](https://github.com/kmesh-net/kmesh/blob/main/docs/kmesh_support.md) of the operating system.
-Therefore, in order to allow all operating systems to run Kmesh's ut, Kmesh provides two ways to do so.
+Compiling Kmesh directly in the operating system requires a certain [OS version](https://github.com/kmesh-net/kmesh/blob/main/docs/kmesh_support.md) of the operating system.
+Therefore, in order to allow all operating systems to run Kmesh's UT, Kmesh provides two ways to do so.
 One to run the go unit in docker and one to run the go unit locally.

 Developers of unsupported kernel version can run go unit test in docker through script.
 Developers of supported version can run go unit test locally through script.